The Top 6 Best Video Interviewing Platforms - August 2019

 Our goal with this guide is to save your first 15 hours of research into video interviewing software.
 At the end, you’ll be able to figure out the ROI from video interview software, avoid the common pitfalls of using these solutions, and get in contact with the best vendors in the space.

 Spark Hire boasts over 5,000 customers across both employers and staffing firms, by far the most of any video interview software company.
 They are also the rare, profitable and fast growing software company.
-While most of their customers are SMBs, they do have several larger enterprise customers including brand names like Volkswagen, Ikea, and BAE, as well as nearly 1,000 staffing agencies.
+While many of their customers are small and medium sized businesses, they do have several larger enterprise customers including brand names like Volkswagen, Ikea, and BAE, as well as nearly 1,000 staffing agencies.